 Ravi grabbed the shots recently ejected into the device’s “out” pile.
 He didn’t, however, get to have a good look at them.

 As if in response to the flashes they were subjecting the people to, a huge burst of yellow light sparked from the midst of the audience and beamed down at them, striking the Captura.

-No sooner was it hit than the device exploded.
+No sooner was it hit by the beam than the device exploded.

 The blast was violent.
 Ravi found himself lifted off his feet and thrust away.
-The force was so strong that he landed on the stairs to the stage, dazed and befuddled.
+The force was so strong, he landed on the stairs to the stage, dazed and befuddled.

 After what felt like an hour, he managed to force himself up to a kneeling position, attempting to look around.
 The explosion had pelted the performers against the rear wall.
 They too were trying to collect themselves.
 He saw Madhu nursing an injured shoulder.

 Turning to face the audience, he gasped.
 Some of the seats had been bent away.
 Although none had been uprooted, the people in them looked just as shaken as the performers.
 Uncle Silver and Anurag were among them, recovering from the shock.

 Some in the audience were beginning to run for the exits.
 A young voice somewhere screamed ‘Bomb!
 Bomb!’ and it led to more people frantically repeating the word.
 People everywhere began to force themselves up, everyone wanting to be the first out of the place.

 The guards positioned at the exits were springing into action.
 They tried to bring the chaos under control, but there were far too few of them to make much difference.